Zash/lua-unbound/README.markdown

 This file replaces Prosodys internal DNS library with a LuaJIT FFI binding to libunbound.
 It was mostly created as an experiment to see if it was possible, and to play with LuaJIT and its FFI.
-Note that you need LuaJIT 2 (beta10 is the latest as of this writing).
+Note that you need LuaJIT 2.

 With version 2, `lib.unbound.lua` should work as a standalone library.
 Note that you still need to parse the RR data yourself.